wp-plugins/ajax-event-calendar/trunk/readme.txt

 * Users can only edit and delete events they create
 * Dynamic category-based near-instant event filtering
 * Dynamically generated calendar contributor list (sidebar widget)
-* Multi-language support - the Poedit catalog is available in the locales directory, translations welcome!
+* Multi-language support

+**Poedit catalog is available in the /locales folder - Please email your translations to me!**

 = Administrator only =